Amazon buys naming rights to KeyArena, will call it Climate Pledge Arena

 Shortly after Bezos made the announcement, Leiweke broke the news to workers at the KeyArena site — accompanied by Jason McLennan, founder of the International Living Future Institute and CEO of McLennan design.

-McLennan was recently hired as a sustainability consultant for the $930-million all-private arena rebuild.
+McLennan was recently hired late last year as a sustainability consultant for the $930-million all-private arena rebuild.
+The native of Sudbury, Ontario, who grew up a lifelong hockey fan, first met Leiweke earlier in the decade to do some work with him when the latter was CEO of the Tampa Bay Lightning.

+But he never imagined things getting to this stage.
+The arena is believed to be the first in the NHL to shun all natural gas, which is a primary component of systems used in the dehumidification of ice rinks.

+“I think what’s unique is we’re doing so many things at the highest level possible,” he said.
+“And I hope that it inspires a sea change in the entire sports and entertainment industry.
+To be honest, the real magic of this is what it will change and inspire — and not just in the sports and entertainment industry.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.